Srinivasaimandi/postman-api-automation-demo/README.md

-# Playwright Automation Demo
+# Postman Api Automation Demo
 ## ❓What is this Repository about?
-This repository contains demo test automation scripts built with Playwright for the following websites
+This repository contains demo test automation scripts built with Postman for the following websites
   - http://rahulshettyacademy.com
   - https://reqres.in